 - Instead of vague statements like “increased sales,” specify the extent of your success, such as “boosted sales by 30% in Q2.”

-- Quantifying accomplishments in different sections of your resume, such as the work experience and skills section, is essential.
+- Quantifying accomplishments in the work experience and skills sections of your resume is essential.

-- Simply listing your job responsibilities is not helpful because it does not prove that you succeeded in the role or achieved results.
+- Simply listing your job responsibilities is not helpful, as it does not demonstrate that you succeeded in the role or achieved results.

 6. Incorporate Keywords on Your Resume

-- You should incorporate keywords from the job description, your company research, and those relevant to the industry or field on your resume because this will help it to stand out.
+- You should incorporate keywords from the job description, your company research, and those relevant to the industry or field on your resume, as this helps demonstrate relevance to both recruiters and applicant tracking systems.

-- Further, by strategically incorporating relevant keywords throughout your resume, you align your qualifications with the job description and showcase your suitability for the role, boosting your chances of securing an interview.
+- By strategically incorporating relevant keywords throughout your resume, you align your qualifications with the job criteria and clearly communicate your suitability for the role.

 7. Use Strong Action Verbs